Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - take the dose as soon as you remember

-- unless it’s within 4 hours of your next dose — in which case you should skip that dose
+- skip that dose if it’s within 4 hours of your next dose

 Check the directions on your medicine package.
-It should tell you what to do.
+It will tell you what to do.

 - liver problems